benfrick/docs-portfolio/doc/portal/overview-doc-team.md

         <h4 style="text-align:center;">Resources</h4>
     <ul>
         <li>Slack: <a href="slack://channel?team=T0G3T5X2B&id=C6A18NT7W" target="new-tab">#tech-docs</a></li>
-        <li>Confluence: <a href="https://confluence.nike.com/display/APID" target="new-tab">Docs Team</a></li>
+        <li>Confluence: <a href="https://confluence.nike.com/display/APID" target="new-tab">Tech Docs Team</a></li>
-        <li>JIRA: <a href="https://jira.nike.com/secure/RapidBoard.jspa?rapidView=4715&projectKey=APID&view=planning.nodetail" target="new-tab">Doc Project</a></li>
+        <li>JIRA: <a href="https://jira.nike.com/secure/RapidBoard.jspa?rapidView=4715&projectKey=APID&view=planning.nodetail" target="new-tab">API Doc Project</a></li>
     </ul>
 </aside>
 </div>

 Hi, we are the Tech Docs Team.
-We document technologies for the Nike Developer Portal and more, in order to **enhance the developer experience**.
+We support the Consumer & Marketplace organization by documenting how to use and integrate with customer-facing commerce Cloud APIs on the [Nike Developer Portal](https://developer.niketech.com/){:target="_blank"}.
+We also document API usage for third-party vendors on [Partner Hub](https://partners.nike.com){:target="_blank"}.
+Our goal is to **enhance the developer experience** through documentation.

+## Who We Support

-The documentation serves many audiences.
+The Tech Docs team serves many audiences.
 Here are four:

 - New Developers looking to **discover and learn the fundamentals**
 - Experienced Developers fixing a bug or implementing a new feature who need **quick, specific answers**
 - Product teams seeking to **solve business problems**
 - Decision Makers seeking to **add business value**

+### When to Engage the Team

-The best time to engage our services for a new or revised API contract is after it is defined, but before teams start integrating with it.
+For a new or revised API contract, the best time to engage our services is after the contract is defined, but before teams start integrating with it.
 This is because questions that arise during the documentation Discovery phase often shed light on common integration questions that can be addressed in the doc.
 And when integrators get their questions answered via documentation, developers on your team have more time to write code.
-Win win.
+Win-win.

 ## How do tech writers make my job easier?

 Here is what's in it for you.

-**We write so you don't have to.**
+**We write which means you don't have to.**

 Let's face it.
-There are those who love to write and those who would rather walk on a buttery floor lined with porcupine quill chairs.
+There are those who love to write, and those who would rather walk on a buttery floor lined with porcupine quill chairs.
 With your team's input, we'll write about what your users need to know and let you get back to the job you were hired to do (and love, right?).

-**But I like to write, why do I need tech writers?**
+**If I like to write, why do I need tech writers?**

 Already have authored content?
 Great!
 Tech writers enhance your writing by:

- - Offering an outsider's perspective of the subject matter
+ - Offering an outsider's perspective of the subject
  - Evaluating if the piece needs more context
  - Providing editing services
  - Improving content flow